pabloferro/pabloferro/README.md

 ## Hello there 👋

-### I'm Pablo Ferro a Software Engineer specialized in Frontend Development, I'm currently working as a React Native Mobile Engineer.
+### I'm Pablo Ferro a Software Engineer specialized in Front-End and Mobile Development, I'm currently working as a React Native Mobile Engineer.

 ## More About Me
 - I love web & mobile development and learning new technologies. 💻 📱